Am I a Candidate

 Central Pectus deformity is more correctable than lateral deformity.
 The more to the side of the chest the deformity is the more difficult is to correct.
 Very lateral PC can still be corrected but requires a different type of brace that is made from a mold of the torso and is therefore not available through this program and only available through a clinic

 Measure from the center of the chest to the apical point.
-If less than 1.75 inch then you are a candidate.
+If less than 1.5 inch then you are a candidate.
+If more, you can still be braced but require a custom TLO solution

 image